Former Tottenham Hotspur and Germany star Jurgen Klinsmann was not in the Premier League for a very long time, but his impact was unquestionable.

-Some of the legends that we have featured on this site have been one club men, others have been players who moved around before settling at a club and endearing themselves to the home faithful.
-Jurgen Klinsmann doesn’t quite fall in to either of these categories.
+Some of the legends featured on this site have been one club men, others have been players who moved around before settling at a club and endearing themselves to the home faithful.
+But Jurgen Klinsmann doesn’t quite fall in to either of these categories.

-It didn’t take the striker long to win over the public though, in his first press conference he tackled the subject head on, asking the gathered journalists the now famous question, “Are there any diving schools in London?”
+It didn’t take the striker long to win over the public, though.
+In his first press conference he tackled the subject head on, asking the gathered journalists the now famous question: “Are there any diving schools in London?”

 It wasn’t just Spurs fans who fell for Klinsmann after that.
 He was something new, something football fans hadn’t really seen before.
-Klismann was a bona fide international superstar.
+Klinsmann was a bona fide international superstar.
 He was tough and fought hard on the pitch but he was also a supremely talented footballer, adding a touch of stardust that was somewhat lacking in English football at the time.

-Klinsmann too was falling for England and the type of football that was played there.
-Throughout his spells in France and Italy he felt that things were too cautious, he loved the pace and intensity of the Premier League and he fitted in to it easily, but it was the skill and control he had learned earlier in his career that marked him out as something special.
+Klinsmann, too, was falling for England and the type of football that was played there.
+Throughout his spells in France and Italy he felt that things were too cautious.
+He loved the pace and intensity of the Premier League and he fitted into it easily, but it was the skill and control he had learned earlier in his career that marked him out as something special.

-“You have to work more than your adversary”
+“You have to work more than your adversary.”

 — Jurgen Klinsmann

-Investment was needed if they were to progress and more than that, they would need to spend to convince their star player that there was a project worth sticking around for.
+Investment was needed if they were to progress and, more than that, they would need to spend to convince their star player that there was a project worth sticking around for.
 Alan Sugar, the club’s owner at the time, was reluctant to put the money in and with a month left to go in the season Klinsmann announced that he planned to return to Germany to play for Bayern Munich.
 Due to a clause in his contract there was little the club could do to stop the move.

 And then of course, there’s that celebration…